 A 21 year old Helen was brought to my clinic by her worried aunt.
 Helen was dangerously underweight and getting thinner by the day.
 She was a tall girl - 185 cm in height (over 6 feet) with a weight of 51 kg (8 stone).
 She obviously used to be quite beautiful, but now she looked emaciated, pale, her eyes were dull and her voice feeble.
-Her menstruations have stopped 7 months ago.
+Her menstruations have stopped seven months ago.

 Helen grew up abroad and came to England to study at a university.
-Back at home there were shortages of food and processed foods were not available.
-So, Helen was brought up on home-cooked wholesome meals made from fresh locally produced ingredients; fresh meat, fresh eggs and fresh milk constituted a large percent of her diet.
+Back at home processed foods were not available.
+So, Helen was brought up on home-cooked wholesome meals made from fresh locally produced ingredients; fresh meat, fresh eggs and fresh whole milk constituted a large percent of her diet.
 She was always very healthy.
 When she came to England she soon developed a dislike for the processed junk diets her fellow students lived on and decided to eat a healthy diet.
-Short research in popular literature leads her to the idea that the 'healthiest diet' is a vegetarian one and a low-fat one.
+Short research in popular literature lead her to the idea that the 'healthiest diet' is a vegetarian one and a low-fat one.
 So, Helen started cooking her own meals out of whole grains, beans, lentils, nuts, lots of vegetables and fruit.
 She drank only water and fruit juices.
 The only fat she had was some olive oil and peanut butter.
 She consumed no animal foods at all and tried to eat everything organic.
-She became very involved with yoga and enjoyed it.
+She became involved with yoga and enjoyed it.

 After a few months on this diet Helen's menstruations have stopped and she started loosing weight.
 But none of it seemed to worry her and she 'felt well'.
 When she went home for a visit her family were horrified by the way she looked and contacted her aunt in England asking for help.
 By the time of the consultation Helen has been on her 'healthy diet' for more than a year.